-In the third of a four-part series, three historians respond to Jill Lepore’s These Truths: A History of the United States (New York: W.W.
+In the third of a four-part series, historians respond to Jill Lepore’s These Truths: A History of the United States (New York: W.W.
 Norton, 2018).
-These essays originated as part of a roundtable held at the annual meeting of the Organization of American Historians in April 2019.
-Monday, we heard from David Hollinger about the role of knowledge and truth in John Dewey’s Progressive vision; yesterday, Malinda Maynor Lowery discussed the importance of Native American histories to understanding an American “national history.”
-Tomorrow, Jill Lepore responds to these remarks.
+David Hollinger wrote about the role of knowledge and truth in John Dewey’s Progressive vision, and Malinda Maynor Lowery discussed the importance of Native American histories to understanding an American “national history.”

 I want to begin with a confession, since it’s always better to admit the embarrassing thing that everybody knows: twentieth century United States historians like me are raised with minimal expectations that become glaringly apparent when we read a book that begins in 1492 and ends last year.
 It’s not just that we are generally only expected to know about 150 years of history, but we are often only expected to know a very few of those decades well.
 I have, perhaps, done a little better than that, having for a decade or so team-taught a course called “Colonialism and its Consequences in the Americas,” which did indeed require intellectual reach and a great deal of reading, although not research or mastering impossible handwriting.